crhuber/linux-cheatsheet/readme.md

 Command Line
 -------------

-* Get input from a pipe and run a command for each argument
+* Xargs: Get input from a pipe and run a command for each argument. takes strings separated by whitespace and passes them into the command specficied

-		xargs
+		ls |xargs -n 2 echo   #-n2 means how many arguments to supply at a given time

+* Awk

+	find positional parameters

+			ls -la | awk '{ print $ 5}’

+* Tail, Sort, Head

+		ps -aux | tail -n +2 | sort -rnk 4
+		tail = starting from 2 lines below otp sort = - reverse , numeric sort, by column 4
+		head = output the first 10 lines uniq = with -c counts how many times a string shows up in a document uniquely

 * run jobs in parallel easily: